dhemery/DHE-Modules/modules/curve-sequencer.md

 - **LOOP:**
-    If _LOOP_ is on when a sequence ends, the sequencer immediately restarts the sequence.
+    If _LOOP_ is on when a sequence ends, the sequencer immediately begins a new sequence.

-    When _LOOP_ is off when a sequence ends, the sequencer becomes idle.
+    If _LOOP_ is off when a sequence ends, the sequencer becomes idle.

 - **START** and **LENGTH**